 “Shhh.”

-At the next scene change, Glória relaxes.
+At the next scene change, Gloria relaxes.
 It’s the first time Joel sees her smile.
-She mustn’t have been ugly, he thinks, but she was

-36

-of such an age that she could have been any of the students in the graduation photo sitting on the bookshelf next to a tiny metal airplane.
-The wrinkles encircling her dark eyes and the lips carved by time confirmed the futiliy of the half-used creams that littered the blue bathroom.
-Orange and pink tulips sprouted from her belly in the dreary style of clearance-rack garments.
-Nails in need of polish, backs of hands stained by old age.
+She mustn’t have been ugly, he thinks, but at her age she might have been any of the students in the graduation photo sitting on the bookshelf.
+The wrinkles encircling her eyes and the lips confirmed the futility of the half-used creams littering the bathroom.
+Orange and pink tulips sprouted from her belly, the dreary style of clearance-rack garments.
+Long nails without nail polish, backs of hands stained by old age.
 A furrowed brow, scars left by worry.
-But what woman at Glória’s age could emerge unscathed from the private disappointments and collective terrors of Rio and its chaos?
-The city’s women carried the marks of a shared melancholy, which they attempted to disguise—quite possibly from themselves—with floral outfits and enormous bijoux.
+But what woman at Gloria’s age could emerge unscathed from the private disappointments and collective terrors of Rio and its chaos?
+The city’s women carried the marks of a shared melancholy, which they attempted to disguise—quite possibly from themselves—with floral outfits and extravagant bijoux.

 She turns off the TV.